 We were able to get back to the docking area at 6:30 PM, and it’s getting dark.
 We’re quiet and still when we sailed back to Bikal port.
 Just like the sea and the sunset, calm and at ease.

-It was really a tiring day for us or let me say it as energetic and lively day.
-Though the trip doesn’t turned perfect as planned, it has still been a day, full of life and fun for us.
-There are still reasons for me to come back here, I haven’t experienced everything here yet. 🙂
+It was a tiring day for us .
+Though the trip didn’t turn out as planned, it has still been an enjoyable day for us.
+There are still reasons for me to come back here, I haven’t experienced everything here yet.